octantes/octantes/README.md

 ## bigger projects

+- [workwithnav](https://github.com/octantes/workwithnav) is currently my main project, where I unified all my small tools in a single local dashboard, using pure js, html and css
 - [blackbook](https://github.com/octantes/blackbook) is an upcoming project that combines multiple of these local tools in an infinite canvas ui connecting md, csv and json